 This course is an introduction to the social and legal consequence of business and managerial decision-making.
 Studies include an overview of management planning strategies, principles of organizing, staffing, directing, and controlling.
 Upon completion, the student will be able to analyze issues, solve problems, and build management skills.
-Prerequisites: BU113.
-Co-requisite: EN112.
+Prerequisite: EN112.
+BU113 is recommended.